Favourited 314 times

 We are open to project ideas and will let you pursue projects/experiments that interest you if they fit within the end goal and budget of the community.
 We're happy to teach.
 Artists are also very welcome and if your artwork fits our vibe, look and feel, we would love murals/sculptures created.

 • Cobb Pizza Oven (Expected Finish April 2021)

 • School Bus Community Area Conversion (Expected Finish April 2021)

-• Cobbing/EarthBuilding multiple sheds (Constant project)
+• Cobbing/EarthBuilding multiple sheds and things (Constant project)